realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 syntaxHighlighter: no
 ---

 This webpage introduces you to the 3D experience of *RealityMedia*.

-##### Creating an account and logging in
- Before you can enter the site you need to create a free account.
-(The account only keeps your email so that you can review a magic link to login.
-The login process is a bit complicated, but once you do it, your browser on the current computer should remember your status.
-If you attempt to login on another platform, you will need to login again.)

-[\need to explain the process of going back and forth between the web pages and the 3D Hubs server \]
+This immersive book is a suite of Hubs rooms divided into galleries and linked by portals.

 ##### Using the Hubs platform